Peplide22/Peptide-Library-Designer/README.md

-A compiled package to design inhibitory peptide sequences using crystal complex structure.
+A compiled package to design peptide binders using experimentally solved protein complex structure.

 *NOT SUITABLE TO RUN ON PRODUCTION SERVER (Optimization Required)*